Grapefruit gin and tonic with cilantro A refreshing spin on the venerable gin cocktail

-London Dry Gin itself is what gave me the inspiration for this refreshing cocktail.
+London Dry Gin itself was the inspiration for this refreshing cocktail.

 The juniper berry is the principal flavoring agent in gins.
 In fact the spirit’s name itself is derived from it – genièvre in French and genever (or jenever) in Dutch both mean juniper.
 But many distilleries use additional botanicals to make their gins distinct.
 Indeed, for some distilleries, the choice of botanicals has become a trademark.
 Hendrick’s, for example, distills their gin with cucumber and rose petals, while Bombay Sapphire uses lemon peel and licorice.
 Both companies are now famed for their signature spirits.